Best Vitamins for Teens: Do Teens Need Supplements?

 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to vitamin supplementation.

-We don't typically recommend multivitamin usage, especially for teenagers or young adults.
-An extensive medical review published in the International Journal of Preventative Medicine analyzed data from over 100,000 patients and found that long-term multivitamin supplementation may be associated with a slightly increased risk of cancer and cardiovascular disease.
+An extensive medical review published in the International Journal of Preventative Medicine analyzed data from over 100,000 individuals and found that long-term multivitamin supplementation may be associated with a slightly increased risk of cancer and cardiovascular disease.

 In our opinion, the context in which vitamin supplementation makes sense for teens is in the event of a documented nutritional deficiency.